rainbowd-ash/popgen/README.md

-# pop: generate a pop loop
+# popgen: play a pop music loop
 Bart Massey 2024

 [Yes, I am ashamed of this.
 But my audio class…]